tommusic/Kohana-Azimauth/README.markdown

 # Azimauth

 An RPX-based authentication/authorization module for the [Kohana framework](http://kohanaphp.com/) (v3.0+).
-It borrows heavily from the official Kohana Auth module.
+It borrows (very lightly) from the Kohana V3 Auth module.

-The RPX widget allows users to authenticate with various other services where they may already have an account.
-Users are sent to the site of their choice, asked to authorize your application to pull their information, and then returned to your site.
-The RPX widget sends back a token that you use as part of a cURL request back to RPX for the user's identifying information.

-For a user that authenticates successfully, RPX will supply an "identifier" string that should be used to represent the user in your application.

-If the user hasn't been seen before, this module creates an account for them.
-If the user has an account already, that account is loaded.
+[Janrain's RPX service](https://rpxnow.com/) allows users to authenticate for your site using their account on another service.
+For example, someone may choose to have GMail or LiveJournal vouch that they are a real person.
+GMail or LiveJournal would then send back a response to your site identifying the user and validating that they have an account.

+The great part about this is that you can skip asking users to create an account on your site.
+You won't be their first internet account; if they can just login using their Facebook account, they'll get started enjoying your site faster.

 ## Quick Start